marcellodibello/law-source/content/post/algorithms-criminal-justice.md

->  the key question for racial equity is whether the costs that an algorithmically driven policy imposes upon a minority group outweigh the benefits accruing to that group.
-If an algorithmic tool generates public security by imposing greater costs (net of benefits) for blacks as a group, it raises a racial equity concern (1111).
+>  the key question for racial equity is whether the costs that an algorithmically driven policy imposes upon a minority group outweigh the benefits accruing to that group (1111).

+A narrow view considers
-What are the costs?
-We could take a narrow view and consider just immediate benefits (say, increased public safety) and costs (say, unwarranted detention).
-We could also take a broader view on costs:
+just immediate benefits (say, increased public safety) and immediate costs (say, unwarranted detention).
+But besides immediate costs, there are also more far reaching externalities:

-> An alternative approach accounts for both immediate costs and also externalities for different groups.
-The latter take many forms, including the effect of high incarceration rates on black communities and children as well as the social signification of race as a marker of criminality (1113)
+> [they] take many forms, including the effect of high incarceration rates on black communities and children as well as the social signification of race as a marker of criminality (1113)

-These broader costs, such as spillover negative effects on family life, employment and racial stigma, are likely to disproportionately affect minorities.
+These  negative spillover effects on family life, employment and racial stigma, are likely to disproportionately affect minorities.
 As Huq writes: